gombosc/WebDev_learning/README.md

 Day 8 - Check ( done with CSS, made a page, started javascript )

-Day 9 - Check ( finished javascript, started DOM, made a facebook example with javascript, used DOm to create a to do list)
+Day 9 - Check ( finished javascript, started DOM, made a facebook example with javascript, used DOM to create a to do list)